fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-introduction.md

 The artifact is located in the `bin` directory and it is called `test`.

-Along with the executable files, there are also scripts used in order to run the program within the University cluster.
+Along with the executable files, there are also scripts used to run the program within the University cluster.
 Each job in the cluster is handled by *PBS (Portable Bash Script)* which submits them to the scheduler.
 By means of a script, it is possible to tell the scheduler what resources the job requires in order to complete (e.g. number of processors, amount of memory, time to complete etc.) and the application the user wants to run.

 The `run.sh` file in the `scripts` folder of the repository allows the user to submit the application to the cluster.
 The script has three parameters: number of processes, path of the ini file containing the program configuration and the number of threads.
 Once submitted with the `qsub` command, the script generates a number of docker containers equal to the number of specified processes thanks to the `mpiexec` binary.
 Each container runs the application in a shared network, therefore each process is able to communicate with each other.
-The details of the program deployment is discussed in the section dedicated to DevOps.
+The details of the program deployment is discussed in the section {@sec:devops}.

-The `generate_cluster_run.sh` file, contained in the `scripts` folder, is employed in order to generate specific runs in order to benchmark the application.
+The `generate_cluster_run.sh` file, contained in the `scripts` folder, is employed to generate specific runs in order to benchmark the application.
 In details, the shell file considers several combinations of processes, threads, nodes and places.
-More details are provided in the section dedicated to the application benchmark.
+More details are provided in section {@sec:benchmarking}.

 ### Execute
 The executable file can be invoked with or without `OpenMP` and with or without `OpenMPI`.
 However, to fully exploit `OpenMPI`, it is recommended to execute the program `mpiexec` to spawn multiple processes of the multi-process application.